 Step 1: If you do not have graphic design experience, your best bet for creating your poster is to do it in PowerPoint.
 Poster templates are available here:

-Poster Templates (scroll to the bottom of the page)
+Poster Templates (scroll to the Poster Presentation information)

 You are also free to design your poster from scratch, or to use a template provided by your faculty sponsor.